-3. What providers and services were affected?
+2. What providers and services are affected?

-The new method applies to inpatient care in all acute care hospitals, including general hospitals, freestanding psychiatric hospitals and freestanding rehabilitation hospitals.
-The following services provided by acute care hospitals were not affected: outpatient care, Medicare crossover claims, and swing bed services.
-Psychiatric residential treatment facilities, Indian Health Services hospitals and nursing facilities were among the providers not affected by the new method.
+The DRG payment method applies to inpatient care in all acute care hospitals, including general hospitals, freestanding psychiatric hospitals and freestanding rehabilitation hospitals.
+The following services provided by acute care hospitals are not affected: outpatient care, Medicare crossover claims, and swing bed services.
+Psychiatric residential treatment facilities, Indian Health Services hospitals and nursing facilities are among the providers not affected by the new method.

-4. How much money was affected?
+3. How much money is affected?

-In the fiscal year that ended June 30, 2011, the Division of Medicaid paid acute care hospitals \$643 million for inpatient care.
-This figure excludes supplementary payments (DSH and UPL) and payments for care received by Medicaid patients for whom Medicare was the primary payer, which are made using a separate crossover payment policy.
+The Division of Medicaid pays approximately \$650 million a year for hospital inpatient care, not including supplementary payments (e.g., disproportionate share) and payments for care received by Medicaid patients for whom Medicare was the primary payer.